Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Abstract

 \section{Abstract}

 We study the problem of transfers in a population structured by a continuous variable corresponding to the quantity being transferred.
-The model is of Boltzmann type with kernels corresponding to the specific rules of the transfer process.
-We focus our interest on the well-posedness of the Cauchy problem in the space of measures and $L^1$.
-We characterize transfer kernels that give a continuous semiflow in the space of measures and $L^1$.
+The model takes the form of an integro-differential equations with kernels corresponding to the specific rules of the transfer process.
+We focus our interest on the well-posedness of the Cauchy problem in the space of measures.
+We characterize transfer kernels that give a continuous semiflow in the space of measures and derive a necessary and sufficient condition for the stability of the space $L^1$ of integrable functions.
 We construct some examples of kernels that may be particularly interesting in economic applications.
-Our model considers blind money transfers between individuals.
+Our model considers blind transfers of economic value (e.g. money) between individuals.
 The two models are the ``Robin Hood model'', where the richest individual unconditionally gives a fraction of their wealth to the poorest when a transfer occurs, and the other extreme, the ``Sheriff of Nottingham model'', where the richest unconditionally takes a fraction of the poorest's wealth.
 Between these two extreme cases is a continuum of intermediate models obtained by interpolating the kernels.
 We illustrate those models with numerical simulations and show that any small fraction of the ``Sheriff of Nottingham'' in the transfer rules leads to a segregated population with extremely poor and extremely rich individuals after some time.
 Although our study is motivated by economic applications, we believe that this study is a first step towards a better understanding of many transfer phenomena occurring in the life sciences.